NATIONAL POLICY BOARD FOR EDUCATIONAL

-We, the members of the National Policy Board for Educational Administration, believe that the focal point for improving the education of every child and providing educational programs that help all children achieve their potential as contributing members of society is to improve the capacity of educational leaders in schools and school districts.
-We serve as organizations dedicated to work together to represent the educational administration profession and improve both the preparation and practice of educational leaders at all levels.
+We, the members of the National Policy Board for Educational Administration, Inc., believe that the focal point for improving the education of every child and providing educational programs that help all children achieve their potential as contributing members of society is to improve the capacity of educational leaders in schools and school districts.
+We serve as organizations dedicated to working together to represent the educational leadership and administration profession and improve both the preparation and practice of educational leaders at all levels.

-The name of this organization shall be the National Policy Board for Educational Administration (NPBEA).
+The name of this organization shall be the National Policy Board for Educational Administration, Inc. (NPBEA).
 The NPBEA is a non-profit, 501(c)(3) corporation.

-The purpose of the Board is to advance the educational administration field by collective action to:
+The purpose of the Board is to advance the educational leadership field by collective action to:

-- Advance national educational administration policy standards and program standards for use by practitioners, states, professional associations, and preparation programs;
+- Advance national educational leadership policy standards and program standards for use by practitioners, states, professional associations, and preparation programs;

-- Promote national reviews of educational administration programs at colleges and universities through CAEP accreditation using NPBEA approved program standards;
+- Promote national reviews of educational leadership preparation programs at colleges and universities through Council for the Accreditation of Educator Preparation (CAEP) accreditation using NPBEA approved program standards;

-- Encourage the development, implementation, and dissemination of high-quality educational administration professional development programs;
+- Encourage the development, implementation, and dissemination of high-quality educational leadership professional development programs;

-- Foster meaningful dialogue and action on critical issues in education administration;
+- Foster meaningful dialogue and action on critical issues in educational leadership;

-- Encourage professional growth of educational administrators through advanced levels of certification.
+- Encourage professional growth of educational leaders through advanced levels of certification.

 Article III – Governance

-The NPBEA Board shall be governed by the Articles of Incorporation, the Bylaws, and such actions that the NPBEA Board may take consistent therewith.
+The NPBEA Board shall be governed by the laws of the State of Missouri, Articles of Incorporation, the Bylaws, and such actions that the NPBEA Board may take consistent therewith.
 Nothing in the Bylaws shall be construed to prevent the NPBEA Board from pursuing objectives that are consistent with its stated purposes.

 Article IV – Membership